deity-io/falcon-platform-docs/docs/platform/packages/falcon-i18n.md

 sidebar_label: '@deity/falcon-i18n'
 ---

-This package is used for internationalization in Falcon Platform.
+This package is used for internationalization in DEITY Platform.

 Full details and usage can be found [here](/docs/v2019/platform/falcon-client/internationalization)